anthonysterling/anthonysterling.github.com/_posts/2016-01-04-an-introduction-to-moltins-product-modifiers-and-variants.md

 ---
 layout: post
-title: An introduction to Moltin's Product Modifiers and Variants
+title: An introduction to moltin's Product Modifiers and Variants
 date: 2016-01-04
-tags: [Moltin, API]
+tags: [moltin, API]
 ---

 Through the use of modifiers and variants, you can add additional fields to your products.
 These fields allow you to create variations of your existing products.
 For example, if you are selling T-shirts, you can add modifiers for the size and the colour.
 Once you add variations - these are the possible values for each modifier - you can sell each variant product individually.